Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Upload/How to Upload.md

    2. Fill in the `Samples `sheet.
 Ensure that each `Sample Name` matches the sample names in your AccuCor/Isocorr files.
 If you have a Tissue that is not included in the existing list, please label it as you would like to in the `Tissues` sheet and tell the developer you have a new Tissue.
    3. Fill in Treatments sheet (optional) with any treatments not captured by other columns (ie `Diet`).
 Use `no treatment` if applicable.
 Provide a list of treatments used in the study, along with a description of each.
-2. Optional: Validate your data
-   1. Download your Animal and Sample Table in Excel format.
-   2. [Validate](https://tracebase-dev.princeton.edu/DataRepo/validate) your sample table and AccuCor/IsoCorr files
-   3. If there are any errors reported, fix them in the Google spreadsheet and return to step 1.

 Note: In general, you should NOT edit your AccuCor files.
 It's simplest and often best to resolve issues by editing your animal and sample table file.